 We were touring Kayak widths 22" to 25".
 These boats generally range in length from 12 to 15 feet.

-You would be able to choose a paddle just based on the kayak width table if the width of your kayak were the sole factor that determind the size of your paddle.
-That is a single reference point; we have included it here for your convenience.
+You would be able to choose a paddle just based on the kayak width table if the width of your kayak were the sole factor determining your paddle's size.
+That is a single reference point; we have included it here.

-Before you commit to making a purchase, it is recommended that you try out paddles of a variety of lengths and shapes using a few different options first, and this holds regardless of the sort of kayak you have.
-Demonstrations out on the lake, hosted by local merchants, are an excellent opportunity to test out a product before making a purchase.
-Simply follow the link provided in order to choose a store that is situated in an area that is easily accessible to you.
+Before you commit to making a purchase, it is recommended that you try out paddles of various lengths and shapes using a few different options first, which holds regardless of the sort of kayak you have.
+On the lake, hosted by local merchants, demonstrations are an excellent opportunity to test a product before making a purchase.
+Follow the link provided to choose a store situated in an area easily accessible to you.

-Choosing a paddle could look like a difficult chore, but in reality, it doesn't have to be that difficult at all.
+Choosing a paddle could look like a difficult chore, but it doesn't have to be that difficult at all.

 Choosing a category that fits your paddling lifestyle (performance, touring, recreation, or whitewater) is the simplest method to reduce the number of possibilities you have to evaluate.
 That is because each category focuses on a different aspect of paddling.